AlejoCode/TaxCalculator/README.md

 ##  How to run it

-Run it on nodejs by simply opening a terminal in the root and typing: `$node index.js`
+Run it on nodejs by simply opening a terminal in the root and typing: `$node taxCalculator.js`

  or

 Run it in Replit in the follow url https://replit.com/@AlejoCode/Tax-Calculator?v=1#index.js

+##  How to test it

+Install jest by typing in the root: `$npm install`

+Run jest by typing in the root: `$npm test`